Jump to

 2. Apple At Home Advisor

-Corporations like Apple provide home jobs all over the US for people of all backgrounds from entry-level to highly-skilled professionals.
 Part of the anti-call center movement, Apple is passionate about “genuine, homemade support” provided by those who love exploring the way technology helps us do all of our favorite things.

-The company encourages you to set up your own home office free from distractions, with an ergonomic chair and a door you can shut.
 For anyone who works from home, this is the ideal way to ensure you’re comfortable with your environment and have a designated area where you’ll get your work done.
-After all, you work from home, but it’s still a professional role.

 Apple provides everything you need to work from home including an iMac, a headset, and thorough training — all you need is a dedicated, high-speed network connection.